Supercongruences for Apery-like numbers: Introduction

-Congruence (\ref{modp3r}) is but one example of a general phenomena called {\it Supercongruences}.
-This term appeared in \cite{beukers1} and was the subject of the Ph.D. thesis of Coster \cite{cos}.
-It refers to the fact that congruences of this type are stronger than the ones suggested by formal group theory.
-Other examples of supercongruences have been observed in the context of number theory (see Chapter 11 in \cite{wom}), mathematical physics \cite{k}, and algebraic geometry \cite{frv}.
+if $B \geq 3$.
+Other examples of supercongruences have been observed in the context of number theory (see Chapter 11 in \cite{wom}), quantum theory \cite{k}, and algebraic geometry \cite{frv}.
 Currently, there is no systematic explanation for such congruences.
 Perhaps, as mentioned in \cite{sb}, they are related to formal Chow groups.

 It is known that the $B(n)$'s satisfy the recurrence relation

 for $n \geq 1$.
 This implies that the generating function

 satisfies the differential equation